Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 What Is Being Done?

-The Utah Department of Health, through many programs, works to prevent avoidable illness, injury, disability, and premature death; assure access to affordable, quality health care; and to promote healthy lifestyles.
+The Utah Department of Health and Human Services, through many programs, works to prevent avoidable illness, injury, disability, and premature death; assure access to affordable, quality healthcare; and to promote healthy lifestyles.

 Available Services